Ho2bes/holbertonschool-printf/README.md

 ## Project overview
 ### Compilation:

-All files will be compiled with :
+All files will be compiled with:

 > _gcc -Wall -Wextra -Werror -pedantic -std=gnu89 -Wno-format *.c_

 Betty coding style:
-All files are written in C and follows the Betty coding style for Holberton School.
+All files are written in C and follow the Betty coding style for Holberton School.

 ### Authorized functions and macros